 At PCOM Georgia, we strive to empower our PA studies program graduates to be leaders who strive for excellence in all academic and professional endeavors while helping to provide health care for those in need.

 PA program graduates have unique and varied career options.
 Physician assistants are needed to serve a diverse range of patients in settings including:

 Physician assistants may work in family or internal medicine, but you can also find them in specialties including surgery, emergency medicine, psychiatry, dermatology and many more.

 The career outlook for physician assistants is positive.
 According to the Bureau of Labor Statistics (BLS) Occupational Outlook Handbook, employment of PAs is projected to grow 37 percent from 2016 to 2026.
 Compensation for PAs is also attractive with the BLS reporting mean annual wages in 2018 of $108,430.

 As of May 2018, more than 3,400 physician assistants were employed in Georgia with an annual mean wage of $103,190.

 During the 26-month program, students will prepare for careers as physician assistants through lectures, laboratory classes and clinical rotations where students will develop technical proficiency along with communication and problem-solving skills.

 Students also participate in interprofessional education (IPE) courses in which PA students work with students in PCOM Georgia’s other healthcare programs to discuss and investigate approaches to solving healthcare issues as a collaborative team.

-For the 2019-2020 academic year, total tuition and fees for the Physician Assistant Studies (MS in Health Sciences) program is $99,491 with a total estimated cost of attendance of $169,258.
+Total tuition and fees for the 17-month Physician Assistant Studies (MS in Health Sciences) program is $99,491* with a total estimated cost of attendance of $169,258.
 Visit the Bursar's Office section for additional tuition and billing details.
 For information about financial aid—including scholarships, loans, how to apply, debt management counseling and more—view our Office of Financial Aid pages.